Stanley Hollis: Citation

-Hollis was 31 years old, and a Warrant Officer Class II (Company Sergeant-Major) in the 6th Battalion, The Green Howards, British Army during the Second World War when the following deed took place for which he was awarded the VC:
+The citation published in the London Gazette read:

 Later life

 After the war, he worked for a time as a sandblaster in a local steelworks.
 He then became a partner in a motor repair business in Darlington, before becoming a ship's engineer from 1950 to 1955.
 He next trained as a publican, and ran the 'Albion' public house in Market Square, North Ormesby: the pub's name was changed to 'The Green Howard'.
 After the pub was demolished in 1970, he moved to become the tenant of the 'Holywell View' public house at Liverton Mines near Loftus.

 He died on 8 February 1972, and was laid to rest in Acklam Cemetery, Middlesbrough.

 Legacy

 Hollis Crescent, a military accommodation estate, was named after him in the 1980s/90s in Strensall, North Yorkshire.
 A memorial plaque was put on the side of number 2 Hollis Crescent to commemorate his Victoria Cross.

 A statue honouring him, sculpted by Brian Alabaster ARBS, was unveiled on 26 November 2015 by Vice Lord Lieutenant of North Yorkshire, Peter Scrope.
 The walk-in memorial is located close to the Middlesbrough cenotaph outside the gates of Albert Park in front of the Dorman Museum.

+Another statue of Stanley Hollis was erected in Crépon, Normandy, France near the Green Howard Pub.

-Hollis Court, a retired/sheltered accommodation complex in Coulby Newham, Middlesbrough is named after him.
+Hollis Court, a retired/sheltered accommodation complex in Coulby Newham, Middlesbrough, is named after him.

 His Victoria Cross was bought by medal collector Sir Ernest Harrison OBE, chairman of Racal and Vodafone.
 Harrison presented the medal to the Green Howards Regimental Museum in Richmond, North Yorkshire in 1997.
 Ten years later, he purchased, for the Green Howards, the Normandy hut which Hollis had attacked.

-In 2016, a school in Middlesbrough that converted to academy status, was named Hollis Academy, in his honour.
+In 2016, a school in Middlesbrough that converted to academy status, was named Hollis Academy in his honour.